qiyfoundation/Qiy-Scheme/use-cases/UC41 Relying Party Requests Access.md

-# UC64 Data Provider Records Data Use
+# UC41 Relying Party Requests Access

 # Abstract

-This document is the use case specification for use case [UC64 Data Provider Records Data Use](UC64%20Data%20Provider%20Records%20Data%20Use.md).
+This document is the use case specification for use case [UC41 Relying Party Requests Access](UC41%20Relying%20Party%20Requests%20Access.md).

 # Contents